luizaugustogarcia/tdp1375/README.md

-# tdp1375
+# TDP 1375

-Algorithm for sorting by transpositions based on an algebraic approach with guarantee of approximation ratio of 1.375 for all permutations on the Symmetric Group S_n (not only for the subset of the simple permutations) conceived as part of the Ph.D. thesis of Luiz Silva.
+Algorithm for sorting by transpositions based on an algebraic formalism with guarantee of approximation ratio of 1.375 for all permutations on the Symmetric Group S_n (not only for the subset of the simple permutations).
+For the details on the algorithm, please refer to the paper "An algebraic 1.375-approximation algorithm for the Transposition Distance Problem" by L. A. G. Silva, L. A. B. Kowada, N. R. Rocco and M. E. M. T. Walter (preprint available [here](https://arxiv.org/abs/2001.11570)).

-The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al. The paper describing the proposed algorithm is not yet published, but a preprint can be found [here](https://arxiv.org/abs/2001.11570).
+This project requires Maven.

+To execute the program that generates the case analysis which is the base of the correctness proof of the algorithm, run the command

+*mvn exec:java -Dexec.mainClass="br.unb.cic.tdp.proof.ProofGenerator" -Dexec.args="<fist_arg> <second_arg> <third_arg>"*

+where the first argument indicates the directory which the proof will be generated into.
+The second argument is a boolean indicating whether or not the program will use branch and bound to sort the configurations when a previously known sorting (found by Elias and Hartman) is not found.
+Setting it to *false*, will make the execution very short.
+However, a significantly larger number of cases will be generated.
+If set to *true*, then a third argument, indicating the number of processors used on the brute force sorting, must be passed.
+Observe that using branch and bound makes the program to require much more time to run.
+By our experience, it requires around 5 days to run with 40 parallel Intel Xeon™ processors.

-To run the algorithm:
+To execute the proposed algorithm, run the command

-1. Build the project using Maven.
-2. Uncompress the file "cases.tar.gz".
-3. Run the main method of "br.unb.cic.tdp.Silvaetal" providing as parameters: the folder into which the file "cases.tar.gz" was decompressed (first parameter), then the permutation to sort (last parameter), e.g., 0,8,7,6,5,4,3,2,1.

-The package "br.unb.cic.tdp.proof" contains the programs responsible to generate all the cases employed by the proposed algorithm.
-To generate the cases corresponding to the desimplifications of the catalog created by [Elias and Hartman](http://ieeexplore.ieee.org/document/4015379/), it is necessary to download and decompress the file [SBT1375_proof.tar.gz](https://www.dropbox.com/s/z6hwjcjtrld601z/sbt1375_proof.tar.gz?dl=0).
-The path for this catalog on the localhost must be provided in the classes "br.unb.cic.tdp.proof.Desimplify*.java".
+*mvn exec:java -Dexec.mainClass="br.unb.cic.tdp.Silvaetal" -Dexec.args="<first_arg>"*

+where the first argument is the permutation to be sorted.
+Before calling the algorithm, the program has to load into memory all cases generated in the correctness proof.
+This demands a significant amount of memory.
+Thus, we suggest to increase the memory available for Maven to at least 10GB, by setting the environment variable MAVEN_OPTS, using the command

+*export MAVEN_OPTS="-Xmx10G".